carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 It then repeats this process for the other `.zip` files in our directory.

-When we run our `for` loop, you will see output that starts like this:
+When we run the `for` loop, you will see an output that starts like this:

 ~~~
 Archive:  JC1A_R1_fastqc.zip